1996 Pacific hurricane season: Tropical Storm Cristina

 On July 1, a tropical wave organized into Tropical Depression Five-E. The location of the depression was the easternmost since the depression that eventually became Hurricane Paul in the 1982 season.
 Five-E strengthened into Tropical Storm Cristina on July 2 as it continued its west-northwest track.
-Cristina was almost a hurricane at the time of its landfall near Puerto Angel on July 3.
+Cristina was almost a hurricane at the time of its landfall near Puerto Ángel on July 3.
 It peak strength, which occurred at landfall, was 70 mph and 991 mbar.
 Cristina dissipated over the mountains of Mexico on July 3.

 As a whole, both Cristina's intensity and track were well-forecast.
 However, the tropical cyclone's short life made verification of a small number of forecasts limited.
 When Cristina was approaching, the Mexican government issued a tropical storm warning for the coast between Tapachula and Punta Maldonado on July 2.

 Tropical Storm Cristina killed one person, a fisherman, who was aboard a boat caught at sea.
 Another person from that boat was missing, and a third individual was rescued.
 Eleven other fishing boats, with a total of twenty-two people aboard, were missing.
 Their fate is unknown.
 The National Hurricane Center received no reports of damage due to Tropical Storm Cristina; however, there was flooding due to storm surge and damage from wind.
 It also produced rain.